 In Bluefield, you'll find incredible entertainment options for the whole family to enjoy!
 From renowned performing arts to rich history and professional sports, there's so much to see here.
 Bluefield is home to the Blue Mountain Performing Arts Series and the Bluefield Area Arts Center.
 Located in Bluefield's Historic City Hall, the Bluefield Area Arts Center is an exquisite venue featuring a live theater (Summit Players) and an art gallery.

 The holiday season brings with it Bluefield's famous Holiday of Lights.
-Cars travel along a stretch of 600,000 lights at Tony Lotitio City Park, where the event has become a popular annual event.
+Cars travel along a stretch of over 1 million lights at Tony Lotitio City Park, where the event has become a popular annual event.
 Also located in our forty-acre city park are six walking/biking trails, two softball diamonds, two little league baseball fields, three basketball courts, newly renovated tennis courts, an equestrian ring, sand volleyball court, and four picnic shelters perfect for family outings.